Have UFC Double Knockouts Occurred? | Explained

-In this page we will cover what a double knock out is, if there have been any double knockouts in the UFC, and the closest double knockouts that have happened.
+In this page, we will cover what a double knock out is, whether there have been any double knockouts in the UFC, and if there have been double knockouts that almost happened.

 Table of Contents

 - Has a Double Knockout Occurred in the UFC?

 What is a Double Knock Out?

 A double knockout is where both fighters become unconscious, or unable to fight simultaneously.

 This can occur via strikes or take downs, but it is most common when both fighters land a perfect punch on each other at the same time.

 When a double knockout occurs, the fight is ruled as a 'No Contest'.